Haystack onion rings are the crispy-licious BOMB on a grassfed burger or even just for a tasty snack.

 You could also dip them into my ancho-chile lime mayo!

-The idea came from Tonya, and of course her picture is better, as you can see on the right, but as usual I adapted the recipe and made it with yummy real food ingredients. 🙂
+The idea came from Tonya, but as usual I adapted the recipe and made it with yummy real food ingredients. 🙂

 More pictures are below and be sure to read all the way to the end for the BEST way to enjoy these if you have any leftover!